 Who wrote the Bible?

-That’s a good question.
-And the implications of how you answer that question are enormous.
-How you answer that question will play a large role in how you read, interpret, and apply the Bible.
-So no pressure.
+That might seem like a simple question with an obvious answer.
+But give it some thought.
+How you answer that question will play a significant role in how you read, interpret, and apply the Bible to your life.

 - God wrote the Bible